 Create strong passwords by avoiding using personal information.
 Use special characters as well.
 Better yet, use a good password manager such as LastPass.

 You may also enable two-factor authentication for your email and social media.
 Enable other security measures as well.

 Use Anti-Malware Protection

-It protects you by removing existing malware that may be "spying" on you.
-Additionally, it protects you real-time by blocking potential attacks.
+It protects you by removing existing malware that may be “spying” on you.
+Additionally, it protects you in real-time by blocking potential attacks.
 It also keeps your browser clean where most phishing attacks happen.
 MalwareFox also protects you from unknown threats such as ransomware.

-The decision whether to sign-up for identity protection services relies on your willingness to take extra steps to protect yourself.
+The decision of whether to sign-up for identity protection services relies on your willingness to take extra steps to protect yourself.
 Most of the services are available for free.
 The additional effort you need to take might just be more effective than paying more for identity theft protection.